Open-EO/openeo-udf-python-to-r/README.md

 *This is for back-end developers or end-users who want to test their UDFs locally*

+You may want to install all dependencies as a new conda environment first:

+`conda env create -f environment.yml`

-You can install this library from pypi:
+You can install this library from pypi then:

 `pip install openeo-r-udf`